zion-king/data-ai-video-lectures/readme.md

 # Video Lectures in Data Science and AI
-This repo contains links to some of the publicly available lectures in data science I taught (+ other sessions, etc) at [GAMES Consort](https://gamesconsort.github.io).
-They are mostly conceptual lectures and I will be updating this list from time time.
+This repo contains links to some of the publicly available lectures in data science that I taught (+ other sessions I hosted) at [GAMES Consort](https://gamesconsort.github.io).
+They are mostly conceptual lectures and I will be updating this list from time to time.

 #### 1. Probabilistic Thinking Series
 - [Calculating Probabilities (Roulette Wheel Case Study)](https://youtu.be/97Neic4VC-4)